covjson/specification/spec.md

   }
 }
 ```
-where `"http://.../coverages/123/ranges/TEMP"` points to the following document, here shown as JSON serialization:
+where `"http://.../coverages/123/ranges/TEMP"` points to the following document:
 ```js
 {
   "type" : "Range",